 In June have been announced, by Microsoft, a considerable number of news about Operations Management Suite (OMS) and System Center.
-Our community, through these articles released monthly, aims to provide a general overview of the main new features of the month, in order to stay up to date on these arguments and have the necessary references for further information.
+Our community, through these articles released monthly, want to provide an overview of the main news of the month, in order to stay up to date on these arguments and have the necessary references for further information.

 Operations Management Suite (OMS)

 Recently it was officially announced that the OMS portal will be deprecated, in favour of the Azure Portal.
 In this article are examined the aspects related to this change and what you should know to avoid being caught unprepared.

 Azure Backup is enriched with an important new feature that allows you to natively protect SQL workload, running in IaaS virtual machines that reside in Azure.
 In this article are showed the benefits and the characteristics of this new feature.

 Released an updated version of the’Azure Backup agent (MARS), which can be obtained by accessing this link.